 Heroin Overdose Risks

 In addition to heroin health complications, a high risk of overdose and death can occur.
-Heroin is a central nervous system depressant, which causes immediate feelings of well-being and pain relief.
-It also slows down brain function, irregular heartbeat, lowers body temperature and blood pressure, and also causes breathing to slow or stop.
+Heroin is a central nervous system depressant that causes immediate feelings of well-being and pain relief.
+It also slows down brain function, causes irregular heartbeat, lowers body temperature and blood pressure, and also causes breathing to slow or stop.
 A person may lose consciousness, lapse into a coma, or die.

 Heroin is often mixed with other illicit drugs, including very potent fentanyl.
 This creates a highly dangerous and possibly deadly cocktail.
-Since the potency can vary greatly, as the need arises to use more, a person may not realize how much they are using.
+Since the potency can vary greatly, a person may not realize how much they are using as the need arises to use more.

 Heroin Withdrawal Symptoms